 Walking beneath the surrounding trees, he pointed out various types of fruit, plucking off several ripe plums for us to sample.

-With no plans yet for where we would sleep that night, we drove due south toward the solid wall of mountains in the distance.
+With no plans yet for where we would sleep that night, we drove due south toward the solid wall of Carpathian Mountains in the distance.
 Ahead lay Moldoveanu, the tallest peak in Romania, and somewhere just beneath it, the high-altitude Bâlea Lake.